azagniotov/stubby4j/README.md

 ```

 ## Building with Gradle
 stubby4j is a multi-module Gradle project.
 IntelliJ IDEA users should run ```gradle cleanIdea idea``` in order to generate IntelliJ IDEA project files.
 Eclipse users should run ```cleanEclipse eclipse``` in order to generate Eclipse project files.
+Task ```testAll``` runs unit, integration and functional tests.

 ## Documentation
 See `docs` directory for: